rcprcp/Monitor/README.md

 includeList=com/cottagecoders/victim/Vi.*,com/streamsets.*
 httpPort=22277
 ```
-* set the enviroment variable Monitor uses to point to the properties file: `export MONITOR_PROPERTIES=~/monitor.properties`
+* set the environment variable Monitor uses to point to the properties file: `export MONITOR_PROPERTIES=~/monitor.properties`
 * create a directory which will contain Monitor and Victim, for example `mkdir bobtest`
 * `cd` into that directory eg - `cd bobtest`
 * `git clone https://github.com/rcprcp/Monitor.git`